learn-co-curriculum/phase-3-ruby-oo-basics-instance-variables-lab/README.md

 lassie.name #=> "Lassie"
 ```

+Our new dog instance should be assigned a name and know its name.

 In your `dog.rb` file add the above code.
 This should create a new dog instance, give it a name (Lassie) and try to access- or read- its name.